Pst2000/arlab_new.github.io/_site/README.md

 The default favicon path is `{{ site.baseurl }}/favicon.png` but you can overwrite it in the sites `_config.yml` like this `favicon: /path/to/favicon.png`

-### Showcases
+### collaborations

-Showcases allow you to display your work to others using a simple layout.
+collaborations allow you to display your work to others using a simple layout.

-#### Creating A Showcase Datafile
+#### Creating A collaboration Datafile

 Create a datafile in your sites `_data` directory in the following format.
 Subtitle, features and tags are not required.